abbioinfo/CyAnno/README.txt

 Saving session and reusing the models
 ----------------------------------------

-Once CyAnno is trained successufully, the output directory ('outdir' argument) contains all the essential models and setting.
+Once CyAnno is trained successfully, the output directory ('outdir' argument) contains all the essential models and setting.
 To label a new set of FCS/CSV unlabelled live cells using the already saved models (to save time), simply edit the CyAnno.py and create a new Unlabelled data (argument: 'unlabelledDataset') and set the path of session directory ('loadSession' argument) as directory having the saved session (i.e. models_ and others_ directory).